-When a person is suspected of concealing illegal or other unauthorized drugs it is not appropriate for a member of staff to carry out a personal search; this includes the searching of outer clothing and inside pockets.
+When a person is suspected of concealing illegal or other unauthorized drugs it may be necessary for a member of staff to carry out a personal search; this includes the searching of outer clothing and inside pockets.
 Every effort should be made to persuade the person to hand over voluntarily any drugs, in the presence of a second adult witness.